-There are more Mac tracking apps those are powerful with nice features just in you lost your MAC.
+There are more Mac tracking apps that are powerful with nice features just in you lost your MAC.
 These tracking apps are just an additional layer of tracking power for your lost MAC.
-Most of these apps like hidenapp (paid version) and prey (open source) can track your device, send screen shots and selfies of the intruder to you.
+Most of these apps like hidenapp (paid version) and prey (open source) can track your device, send screenshots and selfies of the intruder to you.
 If you own Android phone, please see Android Apps to Take Intruder Snap and Send by Email

-When you setup your MAC, there is a password to unlock your MAC to open your user account.
-Firmware password is different from this that protect your entire MAC operating system.
+When you set up your Mac, there is a password to unlock your Mac to open your user account.
+Firmware password is different from this that protects your entire Mac operating system.
 Once you set this firmware password, nobody will be able to boot your MAC without entering this password.

 This is to protect your MAC local disk data.
-FireVault encrypts your entire drive, so nobody can retrieve the data from your disk without knowing firmware password.
+FileVault encrypts your entire drive, so nobody can retrieve the data from your disk without knowing the firmware password.

 Apple’s FileVault full-disk encryption (FileVault 2) uses XTS-AES-128 encryption with a 256-bit key helping prevent unauthorized access to the information on your startup disk.
-Please turn on FireVault from System Preferences > Security & Privacy > FireVault tab > Turn on FireVault.
-Please refer the documentation from Apple to use FireVault encryption on your MAC.
+Please turn on FileVault from System Preferences > Security & Privacy > FireVault tab > Turn on FileVault.
+Please refer to the documentation from Apple to use FileVault encryption on your Mac.

 Keep a Separate Admin & User Password

 Your Admin password has a lot of power.
-Do not set the same password for the user password that you use to login into your MAC account.
-MAC will authorize anybody with the Admin password to change the user password, reveal the passwords that saved in the Safari Keychain.
-If somebody has your MAC in their possession and guesses your Admin password, they can see all of your online account passwords that you saved in Safari Keychain.
-Here is the guide from Apple to Change or reset the password of a MAC OS user account.
+Do not set the same password for the user password that you use to login to your Mac account.
+Mac will authorize anybody with the Admin password to change the user password, reveal the passwords that saved in the Safari Keychain.
+If somebody has your Mac in their possession and guesses your Admin password, they can see all of the online account passwords that you saved in Safari Keychain.
+Here is the guide from Apple to Change or reset the password of a Mac OS user account.

 Use Time Machine Backup

-Get an external Hard Disk and back up your Mac using time machine at least once in a week.
-Always keep this external disk as encrypted (and in a secured place.
+Get an external Hard Disk and back up your Mac using a time machine at least once in a week.
+Always keep this external disk as encrypted (and in a secure place.
 You can retrieve your entire data and apps to a new MAC using this time machine backup file.